ouch-org/ouch/README.md

 # Runtime Dependencies

-When `ouch` gives a linking error, it means you're missing a runtime dependency.
+If running `ouch` results in a linking error, it means you're missing a runtime dependency.

 If you're downloading binaries from the [releases page](https://github.com/ouch-org/ouch/releases), try the `musl` variants, those are static binaries that require no runtime dependencies.